"Fearful Futures: Cultural Studies and the Question of Agency in the Twenty-First Century"

 Keynote, Featured and Spotlight Speakers will provide a variety of perspectives from different academic and professional backgrounds.

 The Organising Committee of The Asian Conference on Cultural Studies (ACCS) is composed of distinguished academics who are experts in their fields.
 Organising Committee members may also be members of IAFOR's International Academic Advisory Board.
-The Organising Committee is responsible for nominating and vetting Keynote and Featured Speakers; developing the conference programme, including special workshops, panels, targeted sessions, etc.; event outreach and promotion; recommending and attracting future Organising Committee members; working with IAFOR to select PhD students and early career academics for IAFOR-funded grants and scholarships; and oversee the reviewing of abstracts submitted to the conference.
+The Organising Committee is responsible for nominating and vetting Keynote and Featured Speakers; developing the conference programme, including special workshops, panels, targeted sessions, and so forth; event outreach and promotion; recommending and attracting future Organising Committee members; working with IAFOR to select PhD students and early career academics for IAFOR-funded grants and scholarships; and oversee the reviewing of abstracts submitted to the conference.

 - Dr Adriano Balagot, City University of Marikina, The Philippines